Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Signal model

 Note that $\sum_{l=1}^LK_l=K$.
 From the point of view of \acrshort{im}, $K_1$ corresponds to the portion of inactive subcarriers in the \acrshort{ofdm} symbol~\cite[Sec.~1.2.3]{Wen2021}.

 This scheme yields a codebook with cardinality~\cite{Slepian1965}

 The redundancy and error correcting capabilities introduced by \acrshort{pim} (for finite $K$ and $L$) are evidenced by comparing $\lvert\mathcal{X}\rvert$ with $L^K$, which is the total amount of possible unstructured codewords.
-From \eqref{eq:codewords}, we can compute the \acrshort{se} of the alphabet in bits per channel use [bpcu]:
+From \eqref{eq:codewords}, the \acrshort{se} of the alphabet can be computed in bits per channel use [bpcu]: